India at a Glance

 Driving in India

-Road Infrastructure in India
+Hitting the Road in India

-Despite the country being third in the world as far as the extent of its road network is concerned, India’s 3.3 million kilometers of roadways are often far from well developed.
-Potholes, speed breakers, grains, shards of glass, and cow dung are just some of the things you may find on the road while driving in India.
-Additionally, flooding may occur, which will in turn cause sewers to overflow – this can drastically slow down the pace of driving.
+Despite the country being third in the world as far as the extent of its road network is concerned, India’s more than 4.1 million kilometers of roadways are often far from well developed.
+Potholes, speed breakers, shards of glass, and cow dung are just some of the things you may find on the road while driving in India.
+Additionally, flooding may occur, which will in turn cause sewers to overflow — this can drastically slow down the pace of driving.
 The marriage, birthday or funeral procession of an important person in a larger city may cause an eternal traffic jam with lots of honking horns.

 Safety Advice for Driving in India